otrv4/otrv4/otrv4.md

 #### Prekey message

 This message is created and published to a prekey server to allow offline conversations.
-Each prekey message contains the owner's user profile and two one-time use public prekey values.
+Each Prekey message contains the owner's user profile and two one-time use public prekey values.

-It is created as follows:
+A valid Prekey message is generated as follows:

 1. Create a user profile, as defined in
    [Creating a user profile](#creating-a-user-profile) section.